Internships and Careers

 During their junior or senior year, qualified students in the Sociology or Sociology/ Criminology program may participate in a professionally supervised internship with a criminal justice agency or other organization directly related to their career interests and aspirations.
 The aim of the supervised internship is to prepare beginning professionals for careers in a variety of settings related to their major.
 The program is especially intended for those students with at least 15 completed hours in Sociology course work.

-Academic credit, ranging from seven to thirteen hours, may be earned through the Field Experience option, as follows:
+7-13 academic credit hours may be earned through the field expereince option, as follows:

 |Course #||Title||Credit Hours|